XINGMobile/calabash-ios/README.md

   - Run `bundle` (which will regenerate the `Gemfile.lock`)
 - Get the Pull Request approved and merged.
 - Create and Publish the new tag based on the version by:
-  - Switching locally to `master` branch and pulling the update version that was merged above
+  - Switching locally to `main` branch and pulling the update version that was merged above
   - Run `bundle exec rake tags:create`.

 Now you will be able to update the needed tag in the repositories needing it.